MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Mail/New-MgBetaUserInferenceClassificationOverride.md

 ## SYNOPSIS
 Create a focused Inbox override for a sender identified by an SMTP address.
-Future messages from that SMTP address will be consistently classifiedas specified in the override.
+Future messages from that SMTP address will be consistently classified\nas specified in the override.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserInferenceClassificationOverride](/powershell/module/Microsoft.Graph.Mail/New-MgUserInferenceClassificationOverride?view=graph-powershell-1.0)

 ## SYNTAX